esikm/Pillow/docs/handbook/image-file-formats.rst

 PALM
 ^^^^

-PIL provides write-only support for PALM pixmap files.
+PIL2 provides write-only support for PALM pixmap files.

 The format code is ``Palm``, the extension is ``.palm``.

 PDF
 ^^^

-PIL can write PDF (Acrobat) images.
+PIL2 can write PDF (Acrobat) images.
 Such images are written as binary PDF 1.4 files, using either JPEG or HEX encoding depending on the image mode (and whether JPEG support is available or not).

-The :py:meth:`~PIL.Image.Image.save` method can take the following keyword arguments:
+The :py:meth:`~PIL2.Image.Image.save` method can take the following keyword arguments:

 **save_all**
     If a multiframe image is used, by default, only the first image will be saved.